Toward Robust Corrections for Stellar Contamination in JWST Exoplanet Transmission Spectra: Retrievals

 \subsection{Priors}

 \autoref{tab:models} summarizes the free parameters for our four models and their priors.
-We parameterize the spectral components by their temperatures ($T_1$, $T_2$ $T_3$, and $T_4$), and we place wide, uniform priors on all temperatures.
-To prevent degenerate solutions and automatically ensure the number order of the components corresponds to their prevalence on the stellar disk, we fit for their filling factors using a set of ratio parameters ($r_1$, $r_2$, and $r_3$) with specific priors.
-In brief, the ratio parameters describe the ratio of the stellar disk filled by the component of interest relative to less prevalent spectral components.
-Thus, a model with $N$ spectral components will include $N-1$ ratio parameters.
-For example, in the 1-comp model we do not need to fit for any filling factors ($f_1 = 1$, by definition), and so we do not fit for any ratio parameters.
-By contrast, in the 4-comp model we need to fit for four filling factors ($f_1$, $f_2$, $f_3$, and $f_4$), and so we do that using three ratio parameters ($r_1$, $r_2$, and $r_3$).
+We parameterize the spectral components by their temperatures ($T_1$, $T_2$ $T_3$, and $T_4$), and we place wide, uniform priors on all temperatures. \R{We place a joint Dirichlet prior\footnote{See \url{https://johannesbuchner.github.io/UltraNest/priors.html}.} on all filling factors ($f_1$, $f_2$, $f_3$, and $f_4$) such that their values sum to 1.} To prevent degenerate solutions and automatically ensure that the number order of the components corresponds to their prevalence on the stellar disk, \R{we enforce $f_1 > f_2 > f_3 > f_4$ with a likelihood penalty.}